inuitcss/inuitcss/CONTRIBUTING.md

 ## Simplicity is paramount.

 inuitcss is written in Sass, which provides us with a lot of incredibly powerful features.
-However, I do not want inuitcss to become a platform for Sass’ capabilities—all code that comes into inuitcss should be as simple and CSS-like as possible.
+However, we do not want inuitcss to become a platform for Sass’ capabilities—all code that comes into inuitcss should be as simple and CSS-like as possible.